guldmand/github_event/README.md

     Note: (Status checks that are required.) <br>

 ### Project Beta Workflows
-  * New Tasks automatic added to "todo"  <br>
+  * New Item automatic added to "Todo" in the project board  <br>
-  * Closed Task/Pull-Requests automatic requests added to "done"  <br>
+  * Closed Item automatic added to "Done" in the project board  when Pull-Requests is merged <br>
+  * When code change is request the Item is automatic added to "Under Review" in the project board  <br>
+  * When Item is reopened, the item is automatic re-added to "Todo" in the project board  <br>